 How To Get a Marriage License in Colorado

-Colorado is a beautiful state, full of stunning mountain paths and lakes where you can tie the knot.
+Colorado is one of the most beautiful states in the United States, full of stunning mountain paths and lakes where you can tie the knot.
 And fortunately, obtaining a marriage license in Colorado is pretty simple compared to some other states.
-Below, we’ll tell you how to prepare to file, what to do in the Clerk’s office, and what to do on the day of your ceremony!
+Below, we’ll explain how to get a marriage license in Colorado, including information on how to prepare to file, what to do in the Clerk’s office, and what to do on the day of your marriage ceremony!

 How to get a marriage license in Colorado

 Make an appointment with your closest County Clerk — the Denver Office of the Clerk and Recorder is at 201 W. Colfax Avenue.
-You don’t have to go to the Clerk in the specific county you’re going to get married in, whichever office is closest is fine.
-The licensing process itself is very short, but making an appointment allows you to skip the lines if you have limited availability.
+You don’t have to go to the Clerk in the specific county your wedding venue is in, whichever office is closest is fine.
+The marriage certificate licensing process itself is very short, but making an appointment allows you to skip the lines if you have limited availability.